urbandroid-team/dont-kill-my-app/_vendors-content/general/user.md

 Try the generic approach below as some vendors tend to hook more functionality into this than AOSP

-**Phone settings > Battery & power saving > Battery usage > Ignore optimizations > Turn on** to ignore battery optimization for your app.
+**Phone settings > Battery & power saving > Battery usage > Ignore optimizations > Turn on** to ignore battery optimization for your app. deviceidle disable`

+### If all fails

+Look for any vendor-specific battery saver on your device and ideally uninstall if possible, disable if possible.

+If not, you are left with the option to root your device or uninstall it though **adb** (requires some expert skills though):